SceneMaker/VisualSceneMaker/plugins/mindbotrobot/README.md

     * `velocity` An integer between 0 and 255 setting the movement speed of the gripper.
 Indicative values (subject to changes among robots): 0=20mm/sec, 255=150mm/sec.
     * `force` An integer between 0 and 255 setting the maximum force exerted by the gripper before stopping.
 Indicative values (subject to changes among robots): 0=no_force 255=5Kg.
   * Example: `[set_gripper_closure closure=255 velocity=150 force=2]`
+* `detect_object` Starts the procedure for a visual detection of an object.
+  * Parameters:
+    * `name` The name of the object to detect.
+The name will be resolved and associated to some physical entity at the cobot side.
+  * Example: `[detect_object name='gear1']`